 That’s why today’s automated mileage trackers (mobile apps) are starting to become popular.
 They offer increased visibility into employee productivity – but they also raise serious privacy concerns (which is why the best apps record mileage in real-time but do not report mileage to the company in real-time).

-Tracking business mileage in 2020 – new mileage apps
+Tracking business mileage with new mileage apps

 As times change and options proliferate, you want to make sure your organization adheres to best practices that help control mileage reimbursement costs while protecting employee income and privacy.
 Our Mileage Tracking Checklist is designed to help you ensure you do right by the company and its employees.